Gaza–Israel barrier: Kerem Shalom Crossing

+The Kerem Shalom Crossing is the main cargo crossing, used by trucks carrying goods from Israel or Egypt to the Gaza Strip.
+Managed by the Israel Airports Authority.

-Erez Crossing
+Erez or Beit Hanoun Crossing

-The Erez Crossing is a pedestrian and cargo crossing into Israel, located in northern Gaza.
+The Erez or Beit Hanoun Crossing is the only one open for people.
+A pedestrian and cargo crossing into Israel, it is located in northern Gaza.
 The crossing is currently restricted to Arab residents under the jurisdiction of the Palestinian Authority and to Egyptian nationals or international aid officials only, and is closed to tourists.
 Palestinians who have a permit to work in Israel or those with permits allowing them to receive free medical treatment or to visit immediate family who are in prisons may use this crossing when it is open for pedestrian travel.

 Though 5,000 Palestinians are permitted to use the Erez Crossing to go to their places of work inside Israel, the crossing was frequently closed by the Israeli authorities, impeding their ability to get to work.
 Additionally, the permits issued have not always been honoured by soldiers, who in some cases confiscated them at the crossing.